10 ways good reward management will transform your company

 Gone are the days of ‘give me all your time and dedication and I’ll give you some money’.
 When it comes to successful employer-employee relations, benefits, perks, and rewards are becoming as important as pay.
 We are now in the ‘you scratch my back, I’ll scratch yours’ era of reward management.

-Metaphorically scratching the back of a millennial/generation Y employee might be harder than it sounds.
-Do you buy them an avocado cookbook or an aero press?
-Thankfully, neither are the case.
-The most successful reward management strategies give employees opportunities to enhance themselves, bringing about a mutually beneficial way of recognising good workers.
+The most successful reward management strategies give employees opportunities to enhance themselves – bringing about a mutually beneficial way of recognising good workers.

-Why make deals with companies to just give your employees seemingly random access to trampolining days out?
-A modern phenomenon in the working environment is the blending of work and rest.
-This doesn’t mean that when we are resting we are working and vice versa, but more that perks, benefits, and rewards at work can become useful in a meaningful way away from the office.
+Nowadays, for success in the working environment, you need a blend of work and rest.
+This doesn’t mean that when we are resting, we are working and vice versa, but more that perks, benefits, and rewards at work can become useful in a meaningful way away from the office.